LianAustin/ICS3U-Using-GitHub/README.md

 - **Sync**: This action is combination of all of the above.
 A *Sync* action will commit and push local changes to the remote repo, as well as pull any new changes from the remote repository.

 ### Fixing the GitHub configuration error
-When you try to do your first GitHub commit in Visual Studio Code, you will likely get a GitHub configuration error like this:
+When you try to do your first GitHub commit in Visual Studio Code, you will get a GitHub configuration error like this:

 ![error](images/username_error.png)